-Beginning in tax year 2018, you cannot claim auto expenses on form 2106 unless you are an Armed Forces reservist, qualified performing artist, fee-basis state or local government employee or employee with impairment-related work expenses.
+You cannot claim auto expenses on Form 2106 unless you are an Armed Forces reservist, qualified performing artist, fee-basis state or local government employee or employee with impairment-related work expenses.

 - you owned the vehicle and used the standard mileage rate for the first year the vehicle was placed in service, or